Chbilalramzan/flutterfirebaseAuth/README.md

 # loginsignup

-A new Flutter project for login and sign up.
+A new Flutter project for login and sign up Using firebase/firestore as backend with GetX state management architecture.

 ## Getting Started